Helix Piercing Guide with Images

 You can use hoops for a helix piercing, as well as studs, bars or anything else you might dream up.
 You can use beads on your jewelry if you want.
 You can have as much or as little bling as you want.

-But when you pick out your jewelry, you’d better make sure you really like it.
+When you pick out your jewelry, you’d better make sure you really like it.
 It’s going to have to stay in for weeks or months as your helix piercing heals.
 You want to avoid swapping out the jewelry until it’s healed up pretty well.

 Make sure you’re not allergic to the metal you pick out.
 If you’ve never had a piercing anywhere before and you aren’t sure how likely it is that you would have an allergic reaction, stick to safer metals.